Chains (Cookies song)

 "Chains" is a rhythm and blues song written by husband-and-wife songwriting team Gerry Goffin and Carole King.
 It was a hit for the American girl group the Cookies in 1962 and for the English rock band the Beatles, who recorded the song for their debut album in 1963.
 King recorded a solo version of "Chains" for her 1980 album Pearls: Songs of Goffin and King.

-The Cookies’ version was used as opening sequence of Skipped Parts.
+The song used in the opening sequence of film Skipped Parts.

 The Cookies rendition

 The song was originally offered to The Everly Brothers who recorded their version in July 1962, but opted not to release it.
+This recording would remain unreleased until 1984, when it was included in the UK compilation Album Nice Guys.

 The Cookies, who also worked as backing singers, recorded "Chains" and in late 1962, it became their first appearance in the record charts since "In Paradise" reached number nine in 1956.
 The single released by Dimension Records peaked at number six on Billboard's Hot R&B singles, number 17 on the Hot 100 charts, and number 4 in Canada.

 In a song review for AllMusic, critic Richie Unterberger described it as: